trailblazing/tute/README.md

 The next step, I aim to append some real-time collaborative editing functions.

-If you need new functions, feel free to contact me: hughvonyoung@gmail.com
+Should you need more functions, feel free to contact me: hughvonyoung@gmail.com

 _______________________________________________________________________